 - A sexual assault protection order is available to individuals who are threatened by another with or are the victims of rape, or sexual battery.

 - A stalking protection order is available to a person who has been intentionally and repeatedly harassed by another person to an extent that the victim feels terrorized, frightened, or intimidated.
 “Harassment” can include following a person closely, showing up unexpectedly at the person’s work or home, or repeatedly contacting the person by phone, e-mail, or other means.
 There must be more than one instance of harassment for a stalking protection order to issue.

 If you are applying for a protection order, legal counsel can assist you in ensuring extended orders are entered where they are appropriate for your safety and/or the safety of your children.
 If you are the subject of a protection order, your rights to see your children and go about your daily life can be significantly hampered.
-In either event, the assistance of one of Douglass & Runger, Attorneys at Law’s knowledgeable Memphis orders of protection lawyers can help you protect yourself and your legal interests.
+In either event, the assistance of one of Douglass & Runger, PLLC, Attorneys at Law’s knowledgeable Memphis orders of protection lawyers can help you protect yourself and your legal interests.
 Contact them today at (901) 388-5805 for personalized and dedicated assistance and counsel.